Financing and types of PhD scholarships

 A few private and public foundations in Denmark have a funding instrument for PhD students.
 For example, the Independent Research Fund Denmark funds PhD students who are employed by public research institutions outside the university.
 The funding covers the enrolment at the PhD school in the Humanities.

-The Novo Nordisk Foundation funds PhD scholars in art history.
+The Novo Nordisk Foundation funds PhD students in art history.

 In general, these funding bodies and instruments require that enrolment at the PhD School in the Humanities is pre-approved prior to applying.
 You can contact the PhD Administration for further guidelines and deadlines if you wish to apply for pre-approval of enrolment.